HUMN 7041 Social Research in the Digital World

 Coordinator Jenna Condie Opens in new window

-Description This unit provides a critical introduction to the opportunities and challenges of digital social research as well as the theoretical, methodological, and ethical implications of carrying out research in and on the digital.
+Description This subject provides a critical introduction to the opportunities and challenges of digital social research as well as the theoretical, methodological, and ethical implications of carrying out research in and on the digital.
 The social web provides researchers both with a tool and an environment to explore the intricacies of everyday life.
-In this unit, students will be immersed in online environments to further understand the theoretical, methodological and ethical issues of social research in the digital world.
+In this subject, students will be immersed in online environments to further understand the theoretical, methodological and ethical issues of social research in the digital world.
 Through such activities, students participate as active digital researchers in online social science spaces to result in a professional online web presence and an in depth understanding of current and future research trends in digital social research.

 School Social Sciences